PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - The 3 years duration is based on the due date of the task.
 System creates those many tasks in advance whose Due date is in the next 3 years
   > For e.g. Today’s date is 02-22-2022.
 If I create one Monthly repeating Recurring task whose Due date is 03-01-2022.
 System creates all of its instances whose Due date is up to 03-01-2025.
 So in this case a total of 36 instances will be created.
 If I create one Yearly repeating Recurring task whose Due date is 03-01-2022, the system creates 3 instances.
 - Based on the selected RACI roles selected in trigger, its task instances will have RACI persons associated.
+- System will consider the weekend days to create recurring instances.
+For e.g. Suppose the recurring instance's task/subtask due date is coming on `Saturday` or `Sunday`, the system will auto set that tasks/subtasks due date to `Next Monday`.
+- System will consider the weekend days to create recurring instances.
+  - If the recurring instance's task/subtask due date is coming on Saturday or Sunday, the system will auto set that tasks/subtasks due date to last Friday.
+  - If any task/subtask start date is coming on Saturday or Sunday, system will auto set that tasks/subtasks start date to last Friday.
 - Not all roles are mandatory at family level.
 So sometimes it is possible that selected role in Trigger is not empty at family level.
 In such cases, system uses following **fallback logic** to set appropriate person from team
   - If no Client Associate - task rolls to CA Pool
   - If no Associate Advisor - task rolls to Advisor